darianrosebrook/portfolio/_posts/articles/2016-05-20-handling-expectational-debt-and-falling-behind.md

 layout: article
 category: article
 title: Handling Expectational Debt And Falling Behind.
 metaDesc: Why are we all given the same 24 hours?
-A lot of people seem to get more done than I can, and yet no one has more time during the day ...
+A lot of people seem to get more done than I can, and yet no one has more time during the day than others.
+Even since I started working 6 years ago, I have not earned any extra time in my life.
+Why do I feel more exhausted than my earlier self?
 type: Life-Hacks
 class: type-life
 date: May 20, 2016
 img: assets/expectational-debt.jpg
 bodyId: article-post
+head: expectational-debt
 ---
 # Handling expectational debt and falling behind.